cseg-michigan/cseg-michigan.github.io/liaison.md

 section: liaison
 ---

-Sai Gouravajhala is the faculty liaison, and represents CSEG at faculty meetings.
+Kevin Sung is the current liaison, and represents CSEG at faculty meetings.